grafana/k6-docs/docs/sources/v0.47.x/using-k6/test-lifecycle.md

 ---
 title: 'Test lifecycle'
-excerpt: 'The four distinct lifecycle stages in a k6 test are "init", "setup", "VU", and "teardown".'
+description: 'The four distinct lifecycle stages in a k6 test are "init", "setup", "VU", and "teardown".'
 weight: 06
 ---